-(585) Then, when he had contrived this beautiful evil thing in exchange for that good one,31 he led her out to where the other gods and the human beings were, while she exulted in the adornment of the mighty father's brighteyed daughter32; and wonder gripped the immortal gods and the mortal human beings when they saw the steep deception, intractable for human beings.
-For from her comes the race of female women; for of her is the deadly race and tribe of women,33 a great woe for mortals, dwelling with men, no companions of baneful poverty but only of luxury.
-As when bees in vaulted beehives nourish the drones, partners in evil works-all day long until the sun goes down, every day, the bees hasten and set up the white honeycombs, while the drones remain inside among the vaulted beehives and gather into their own stomachs the labor of others-in just the same way high-thundering Zeus set up women as an evil for mortal men, as partners in distressful works.
-And he bestowed another evil thing in exchange for that good one: whoever flees marriage and the dire works of women and chooses not to marry arrives at deadly old
+590 damn.
+Heyne 591 om.
+Par.
+2833, damn.
+Schoemann 592 μετ' codd.: σὺν Stobaeus thing in exchange for that good one,31 he led her out to where the other gods and the human beings were, while she exulted in the adornment of the mighty father's brighteyed daughter;32 and wonder gripped the immortal gods and the mortal human beings when they saw the steep deception, intractable for human beings.
+For from her comes the race of female women: for of her is the deadly race and tribe of women,33 a great woe for mortals, dwelling with men, no companions of baneful poverty but only of luxury.
+As when bees in vaulted beehives nourish the drones, partners in evil works-all day long until the sun goes down, every day, the bees hasten and set up the white honeycombs, while the drones remain inside among the vaulted beehives and gather into their own stomachs the toil of others-in just the same way high-thundering Zeus set up women as an evil for mortal men, as partners in distressful works.
+And he bestowed another evil thing in exchange for that good one: whoever flees marriage and the dire works of women and chooses not to marry arrives at deadly old age deprived of eldercare; while he lives he does not lack the means of sustenance, but when he has died his distant relatives divide up his substance.
+On the other hand, that man to whom the portion of marriage falls as a share, and who acquires a cherished wife, well-fitted

 31 Fire.

 32 Athena.